prakritithami/prakritithami.github.io/_pages/about.md

 <p align="justify">I have an MSc in Economics from Lund University, and a BA in Economics and Visual Arts from Brown University.
 Before pursuing graduate studies, I worked for several years, gaining experience in labor migration research, economic consulting, and project development.</p>

-I am currently on the job market for the 2024/2025 academic year.